Cardale Jones: Post-playing career

 On October 10, 2025, Jones signed with the Columbus Aviators, returning to the XFL's successor, the United Football League, as a community ambassador.
 Though league co-owner Mike Repole joked about Jones potentially reviving his playing career after three years out of professional football, Jones stated that, though he "ha(d) no idea what" his role would entail, that he hoped it would involve a say in the team's backend decision-making.

+On September 1, 2026, it was announced that Jones accepted a position as the varsity quarterbacks coach at Staples High School in Westport, CT.